 In order to claim your property, you must also bring a government issued photo identification card.

-Owners wishing to retrieve their firearm(s) from the Property and Evidence Unit must contact the Evidence Technician complete a criminal background check prior to release eligibility.
+Owners wishing to retrieve their firearm(s) from the Property and Evidence Unit must contact the Evidence Technician.

 Property Held as Evidence

 Property held as evidence in a crime, may be returned to the victim(s) when it is no longer needed in the investigation or court proceedings, by the Glendale Police or by the Arapahoe County District Attorney's office.